 - a) Successful applicant(s) must agree to comply with all the conditions of the Standard Agreement between the County of Imperial and the State of California Agreement No. 20-HHAP-00054 (Attachment A), the Standard Agreement between the County of Imperial and the State of California Agreement No. 21-HHAP-00067 (Attachment B) and the Standard Agreement between the County of Imperial and the State of California Agreement No. 21-HHAP-00068 (Attachment C).
-Applicant(s) must also comply with the applicable State requirements governing the use of HHAP Round 1 and Round 2 funds, and the terms and conditions governed by its agreements with the County of Imperial under this RFP. - b) Successful applicant(s) must be able and willing to enter into an agreement with the County of Imperial. - c) Applicant(s) must submit a Notice of Intent to Apply Form (Attachment D) via email to debbiewray@co.imperial.ca.us no later than October 12, 2022 by 5:00 p.m. - d) Applicant(s) must have at least 12 months of prior operational experience from the release date of this RFP. - e) Proven administrative and financial capacity to administer the program within 60 days of the local award and on a reimbursement basis.
+Applicant(s) must also comply with the applicable State requirements governing the use of HHAP Round 1 and Round 2 funds, and the terms and conditions governed by its agreements with the County of Imperial under this RFP. - b) Successful applicant(s) must be able and willing to enter into an agreement with the County of Imperial. - c) Notice of Intent to Apply Form (Attachment D) due via email to rhodahoffman@co.imperial.ca.us no later than January 25, 2023 by 5:00 p.m. - d) Applicant(s) must have at least 12 months of prior operational experience from the release date of this RFP. - e) Proven administrative and financial capacity to administer the program within 60 days of the local award and on a reimbursement basis. - f) Applicant(s) must be eligible to receive federal funds and not be on the Federal Exclusion list or any other government registries prohibiting funding eligibility. - g) Applicant(s) shall be a general member of the IVCCC or become a general member if the project is selected for funding. - h) Applicant(s) must maintain at least the minimum State-required worker's compensation for those employees who will perform the proposed project activities or any part of it. - i) Applicant(s) must maintain, as required by law, unemployment insurance, disability insurance, vehicle insurance and liability insurance in an amount that is reasonable to compensate any person, firm or corporation who may be injured or damaged while performing work or any part of it. - j) Provide copy of current business license or other applicable licenses. - k) Have or acquire a Data Universal Numbering System (DUNS) number. - 1) Be registered with the federal government's System of Award Management (SAM). - m) Funds shall not be used for costs associated with activities in violation of any law or for any activities not consistent with the intent of the Program and the eligible uses identified in HSC § 50218, § 50219 and § 50220.5. - n) Any capital improvements for proposed permanent housing project(s) must comply with the California Building Code and either the Imperial County Planning & Development Services Department Code or the Building Code of the city in which the project will reside.
+The project must also meet the minimum habitability standards for permanent housing as described in 24 CFR §756.403 (c). - o) A resolution authorizing submittal of the HHAP Round 1 & 2 application(s) is not mandatory; however, applicant(s) will be required to submit an approved resolution from their governing board (if any) before executing a contract with the County of Imperial. - p) Applicants must submit a detailed project description, project schedule of target activities, a detailed breakdown of project costs, the proposed project location and any other pertinent project information.
+Permanent housing project applicant(s) must include: total number of housing unit(s) being provided, number of beds the housing unit(s) will be able to adequately house and any other relevant information.

-- f) Applicant(s) must be eligible to receive federal funds and not be on the Federal Exclusion list or any other government registries prohibiting funding eligibility. - g) Applicant(s) shall be a general member of the IVCCC or become a general member if the project is selected for funding. - h) Applicant(s) must maintain at least the minimum State-required worker's compensation for those employees who will perform the proposed project activities or any part of it. - i) Applicant(s) must maintain, as required by law, unemployment insurance, disability insurance, vehicle insurance and liability insurance in an amount that is reasonable to compensate any person, firm or corporation who may be injured or damaged while performing work or any part of it. - j) Provide copy of current business license or other applicable licenses. - k) Have or acquire a Data Universal Numbering System (DUNS) number. - 1) Be registered with the federal government's System of Award Management (SAM). - m) HHAP funds shall not be used for costs associated with activities in violation of any law or for any activities not consistent with the intent of the Program and the eligible uses identified in Health and Safety Code sections 50218, 50219 and 50220.5. - n) Any capital improvements for the proposed permanent housing project(s) must comply with the California Building Code and either the Imperial County Planning & Development Services Department Code or the Building Code of the city in which the project will reside.
-The project must also meet the minimum habitability standards for permanent housing as described in 24 CFR §756.403 (c). - o) A resolution authorizing submittal of the HHAP Round 1 & 2 application(s) is not mandatory; however, applicant(s) will be required to submit an approved resolution from their governing board (if any) before executing a contract with the County of Imperial. - p) Permanent Housing project applicant(s) must provide a detailed project description that includes: total number of housing unit(s) being provided, number of beds the housing unit(s) will be able to adequately house, a detailed project schedule of target activities, a detailed breakdown of project costs, the proposed project location and any other pertinent project information. - q) A preliminary property title report must be provided to the County of Imperial prior to contract execution of capital improvement projects.
+q) For the delivery of permanent housing projects, a preliminary property title report must be provided to the County of Imperial prior to contract execution of capital improvement projects.